FreeLanguageTools/freelanguagetools.org/content/posts/ssmtool-full-tutorial.md

 - [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/click-copy-sentence/)
 - [Chrome](https://chrome.google.com/webstore/detail/click-copy-sentence/klhlkoabjmofmjkhbmelmfnhkbjaohdj) (incl. derivatives such as Edge, Brave, etc.)

+Alternatively, if you have articles or books to read, you can also use the HTML [reader app](https://freelanguagetools.org/apps/reader/), which does not require using the browser extension.

 ## Configuration
 You need to first select a target language from the list.
 Then, you can select a dictionary.
 We recommend using Google translation only if the other two are